TechnicJelle/NotProcessing/README.md

 All the OpenGL is abstracted away in the GPU class, so you can focus on drawing stuff in the NotProcessing class.

+This should be cross-platform, but I've only tested it on Linux.